Comprehensive Hedgehog Care Guide

 • Fresh vegetables and fruits

 Always confiscate any uneaten food every morning so that it does not get molds.
-Also, never give hedgehogs milk since they struggle digesting the milk sugar and lactose subsequently developing diarrhea.
+Also, hedgehogs should never be given milk since they struggle to digest the milk sugar and lactose and subsequently develop diarrhea.

 Toys

-While in the wild, hedgehogs do a lot of investigating and pottering thus you should mimic this by offering a cardboard tunnel to explore.
+While in the wild, hedgehogs do much investigating and pottering; thus, you should mimic this by offering a cardboard tunnel to explore.

-Furthermore, it is mandatory you have an exercise wheel just like the ones designed for ferrets and make sure it is big enough so that the hedgehog’s back does not bend into a “U” when inside.
+Furthermore, you must have an exercise wheel just like the ones designed for ferrets, and make sure it is big enough so that the hedgehog’s back does not bend into a “U” when inside.

 Also, have a safe space or room where you can occasionally let the hog out to stretch its legs and run around, with this being an ideal time to pet and fuss him to get used to your company.

-But finally, you will get fatigued and want to rest whereas the hedgehog still wants to play, therefore giving him cat-sized toys to play around with is an excellent way for the hog to amuse itself during the night.
+Finally, you will get fatigued and want to rest, whereas the hedgehog still wants to play; therefore, giving him cat-sized toys to play around with is an excellent way for the hog to amuse itself during the night.

 Hedgehog Health and Habits

-Hedgehogs are prone to a couple of health problems despite your efforts of keeping them in a clean environment and offering them a balanced diet.
+Hedgehogs are prone to a couple of health problems despite your efforts to keep them in a clean environment and offer them a balanced diet.

 • Respiratory Disease: The hog’s delicate lungs get easily damaged by ammonia.
-In the event the bedding becomes soiled, the high ammonia levels predispose them to pneumonia.
-Some of the symptoms of this include poor appetite, rapid breathing and staying in one place.
+If the bedding becomes soiled, the high ammonia levels predispose them to pneumonia.
+These symptoms include poor appetite, rapid breathing, and staying in one place.

-• Self-anointing: It looks shocking but is typical behavior with certain smells triggering the hedgehog to produce large amounts of saliva that thy then smear all over themselves.
+• Self-anointing: It looks shocking but is typical behavior with certain smells triggering the hedgehog to produce large amounts of saliva that they smear.

-• Bloat: Some vegetables, for instance, those from the cabbage family encourage the formation of gas in the bowel thereby causing the hedgehog to swell up.
-Whereas some hogs “deflate” on their own, others require help from the veterinary.
+• Bloat: Some vegetables, for instance, those from the cabbage family, encourage gas formation in the bowel, causing the hedgehog to swell up.
+Whereas some hogs “deflate” independently, others require help from the veterinarian.

-• Wobbly Hedgehog syndrome: It is a condition that causes the hog’s nervous system to degenerate thereby affecting its balance.
-With no known cure, this condition is thought to be genetic with about 10% of pet hogs affected.
+• Wobbly Hedgehog syndrome is a condition that causes the hog’s nervous system to degenerate, affecting its balance.
+With no known cure, this condition is considered genetic, with about 10% of pet hogs affected.

-Lastly, having a hog is a five years commitment thus make sure you are ready to face this test, subsequently being able to provide for your prickly pet for the foreseeable future.
+Lastly, having a hog is a five-year commitment; thus, make sure you are ready to face this test, subsequently being able to provide for your prickly pet for the foreseeable future.

-It is only then that your hog can lead a healthy life it deserves and have a happy home.
+Only then can your hog lead the healthy life it deserves and have a happy home.

 You May Also Like